Company Registration

 Raju Karn

-Whether you are an existing exporter or planning to enter the rice export business in India, understanding the latest rules for non-basmati rice is critical to avoid shipment delays, penalties, or financial losses.
-This blog explains the current non-basmati rice export scenario, step-by-step process, duties, and practical insights.
+If you are already an exporter or planning to start a rice export business in India, it is very important to understand the latest rules for non-basmati rice.
+If you do not follow the updated policies, you may face problems like shipment delays, extra charges, penalties, or even financial loss.
+This blog will help you understand the current situation of non-basmati rice export in a very simple way, including the rules, process, duties, and practical steps to follow.

 India dominates the global rice trade due to: